picocss/pico/README.md

 Planning to release 12/10/2024 (within the next couple hours)

 ## Issues to address:
-  - I've found with the validation
+  - I've found with the validation (completed)

 ## New Components
- - floating labels
+ - floating labels (completed)
- - tabs
+ - tabs (completed)
+ - mobile friendly 'nav'

 ---